Liturgy and Sacraments

 The Baccalaureate Mass is a beautiful liturgical ceremony offered in thanksgiving for the blessings God has bestowed upon the graduates and their families.
 Graduates participate in the academic procession with faculty and administrators and must wear their gowns but not their caps or hoods.

-Vespers is the sunset evening prayer service in the Liturgy of the Hours.
+Offered at various times throughout the academic year, Vespers is the sunset evening prayer service in the Liturgy of the Hours.
 There is traditional chanting, reading of the Word, and preaching.
-This year we celebrate it on October 7th, 4:30pm

 Rite of Christian Initiation for Adults (RCIA)